 Stakeholder mapping identified both indirect and direct pet bird caretakers with relevant experience.

 I analyzed the findings I collected from 5x discovery interviews over Zoom and 89x online survey responses for key themes and recurring issues among these bird owners.

 The results were surprising and challenged my hypothesis!

 Affinity mapping helped me identify patterns in their experiences.
 This exercise made it apparent my hypothesized problem was too narrow.

 While two of discovery interviewees brought up the avian healthcare concerns I was investigating, the other interviewees and the large majority of survey respondents indicated a much more pressing issue…

 Many indicated a lack of confidence that they were providing the essentials for their pet birds.
 This even included basics like food, sleep, and cage sizes.

-I revisited my initial hypothesis that bird owners needed more help with avian healthcare and instead pivoted to caretaking education.
+I revisited my initial hypothesis that bird owners needed more help with avian healthcare.
+I pivoted instead to caretaking education.